beerfactory/brewbox-doc/use_cases/collect_data.rst

 Sensors sampling
 ----------------

-BrewBox maintains a list of sensors fitted in the :doc:`brewery`.
+BrewBox maintains a list of sensors fitted in the :doc:`brewery </spec_model/brewery>`.
 Each sensor is defined by the following attributes:

 ..
 TODO : Add an class diagram showing relation between brewery and sensors